 To create robust accountability, governors need to ask challenging questions on the basis of robust objective data.
 Governors should not just rely on information provided by the headteacher.
 Rather, they scrutinise objective national data at least once a year; use visits to verify what they are told, and ensure the headteacher’s termly report provides appropriate and sufficiently detailed information.

-The governing body is organised into four main committees: Buildings & Premises, Curriculum and Pupil Welfare, Finance and Staffing.
+The governing body is organised into three main committees: Finance and Premises, Curriculum and Pupil Welfare and Staffing.
 The governors publish an annual governance statement with the accounts to explain how it has fulfilled its responsibilities.

 Mrs Kim Riccalton